getsops/sops/README.rst

 * MacOS::

-Important: MacOS El Capitan forbid installation of python packages into the global path, so you have to install them in a user base and modify your PYTHONPATH, or use the virtualenv method described further down.

 	brew install libffi libyaml
 	sudo easy_install pip
 	pip install --user --upgrade pip sops
 	export PYTHONPATH=$HOME/Library/Python/2.7/lib/:$PYTHONPATH
 	export PATH=$HOME/Library/Python/2.7/bin/:$PATH

+Important: MacOS El Capitan forbid installation of python packages into the global path, so you have to install them in a user base and modify your PYTHONPATH as described above, or use the virtualenv method below.

 In a virtualenv
 ~~~~~~~~~~~~~~~